-- D. Term of the HAP Contract - 1.
-Initial Term and Any Extensions
+D. Term of the HAP Contract

+1. Initial Term and Any Extensions

-The Allegheny County Housing Authority may enter into a HAP contract with an owner for an initial term of up to ten years for each contract unit.
-The length of the term of the HAP contract for any contract unit may not be less than one year, nor more than ten years.
+The Allegheny County Housing Authority may enter into a HAP contract with an owner for an initial term of up to twenty years for each contract unit.
+The length of the term of the HAP contract for any contract unit may not be less than one year, nor more than twenty years.

 Within one year before expiration, the Allegheny County Housing Authority may agree to extend the term of the HAP contract for an additional term of up to five years if the Allegheny County Housing Authority determines an extension is appropriate to continue providing affordable housing for low-income families.
-Subsequent extensions are subject to the same limitations.
 Any extension of the term must be on the form and subject to the conditions prescribed by HUD at the time of the extension.